Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Discrete Magnus expansion and discrete pre-Lie Magnus expansion

-The bracket in the expression above is just the discrete ordered expansion (\ref{dendr1}), which as shown in the previous subsection can be expressed as the discrete analogue of Magnus expansion, and also in terms of a suitable pre-Lie action.
-Notice however that contrary to the previous analysis of Section 3, the objects ${\bf P}_n$ (\ref{alt0}) are not local anymore, but are ``dressed'' quantities via a gauge transformation ${\mathbb M}_{N, n-1}$. \end{proof}
+The bracket in the expression above is just the discrete ordered expansion~(\ref{dendr1}), which as discussed in the previous section can be expressed as the discrete analogue of Magnus expansion, and also in terms of a suitable pre-Lie algebra. {We note that the expression within the bracket in~(\ref{alt}) is similar to expression~(\ref{dendr1}), but with the objects ${\mathbb P}_n$ being now replaced by ${\mathrm P}_n$, defined~(\ref{alt0}).} Such expressions appear, for instance, in $q$-deformed algebras and in the context of algebras emerging from set-theoretic solutions of the Yang--Baxter equation.
+These cases however will be discussed in detail elsewhere. \end{proof}